Skip to content

 S106 (Section 106 agreements) are negotiated, site-specific obligations under Section 106 of the Town and Country Planning Act 1990.
 Each agreement is bespoke.
 The developer commits to delivering or funding specific infrastructure tied to the impact of their development.

 CIL (Community Infrastructure Levy) is a fixed-rate charge set by the council's charging schedule, applied to qualifying development based on floor area.
-It funds general infrastructure — the council decides where to spend it (subject to the reporting requirements in Schedule 2 of the CIL Regulations).
+It funds infrastructure (broadly defined in s.216 of the Planning Act 2008) — the council decides where to spend it, and reports on it through the annual Infrastructure Funding Statement, which replaced the former Regulation 123 infrastructure list in 2019.

 When Both Apply to the Same Development